Skip to content

 With Service Providers

-We use third-party services to operate our website, process donations, send emails, and host data.
+We use third-party services to operate our website, process donations, send emails, host data, and process participant mail.
 These providers are contractually required to use your information only to perform services on our behalf and to protect it in accordance with this policy.
-Current service providers include our website hosting provider, payment processor, email marketing platform, and analytics services.
+Current service providers include our website hosting provider, payment processor, email marketing platform, analytics services, a cloud file storage provider that holds scanned mail during intake, and an artificial-intelligence service provider that transcribes scanned mail and prepares it for staff review.
+We require that any artificial-intelligence provider we use is contractually prohibited from using participant content to train its models.
+Service providers may retain submitted content for a limited period under their own security and legal policies.

 With Legal Authorities